Understanding your results

 A percentile is a statistical tool that marks the value into which a given percentage of participants in a group falls.
 In the context of test runs, if you check against a 90th percentile, you are looking to see which tests performed better than 90% of tests that participated in the run.

-There are several common algorithms used to calculate percentiles:
+There following algorithms are commonly used to calculate percentiles:

 LoadRunner Cloud algorithm usage